 This lovely song is IDEAL for beginning singers.
 The melody spans only six steps, and repeats frequently, with easy intervals.
 A good reason to have it in multiple keys.
 The interlude in-between each two verses keeps it feeling fresh.

-Tell young girls that this is the song Cinderella was singing, high up in her room, when the Prince was searching for her, and they will be SOLD.
-(All my singers have loved this piece, which I just started giving them this year.)
+Tell young girls that this is the song Cinderella was singing, high up in the attic where her stepmother had imprisoned her, when the Prince was searching for her.
+They will be SOLD.
+But also show them the movie trailer video at the bottom of this page, followed by a portion of the video above.
+You will see some wide eyes!
+All my singers have loved this piece.

 Here are four lead sheets, also with the traditional Lavender's Blue lyrics, which just happen to be the Cinderella song lyrics as well!